 When it comes to Gutenberg support, the answer for the Genesis framework is very tricky.
 Genesis is frequently highly customized in the form of first-party and third-party child themes.
 Many of these themes offer alternate means of building pages, some of which even use simple text boxes on the WordPress backend.
 StudioPress, the creators of the Genesis framework, state that they “have not seen any issues,” but some Genesis users suggest that changes to some Genesis themes need to be made in order to offer full Gutenberg support.

 As of May 2018, another Genesis user noted, “Neither the parent Genesis nor any of the official StudioPress child themes are Gutenberg-ready as of today” without making changes to the theme’s code.
 In September, Genesis published an article outlining their plans for Gutenberg, but indicated that they’re not ready yet, and highlighted some issues for people using Genesis child themes.
+More recently, StudioPress announced that they are “Gutenberg ready,” but the article is not dated and doesn’t include a version number.
+It’s also important to remember that Genesis relies heavily on child themes, many of which are heavily customized, and could potentially encounter issues.

 For any other themes and plugins, check the developer’s website for details.